dustyfingers/dustyfingers/README.md

 # Hello World! <img src="https://raw.githubusercontent.com/dustyfingers/dustyfingers/master/wave.gif" width="30px">

 My name is Louie Williford, and I'm a full stack software developer from sunny Colorado Springs, Colorado.
-I have found my niche building beautiful, user-oriented web solutions that scale (mainly using Javascript!).
-When I'm not coding you can catch me at the dog park or at home playing guitar.
+I have found my niche building beautiful, user-oriented web solutions that scale.
+When I'm not coding you can catch me at the park with my family or at home producing music.
 You can find me elsewhere on the web on [LinkedIn][3], my [personal site][4], or even on my [beat store][5], peddling instrumentals.

 ## 🔧 Technologies & Tools